 The PEAR Institute – AIP Partner Program Evaluation

 The Lerner Foundation has partnered with The PEAR Institute: Partnerships in Education and Resilience, a joint initiative of Harvard University and McLean Hospital in Belmont, MA to achieve its youth development goals.
-AIP partners will be provided with an in-depth introduction The PEAR Institute’s youth development framework, The Clover Model.
+AIP partners will be provided with an in-depth introduction The PEAR Institute’s youth development framework, The Clover Model, during the summer immersion at the Trekkers Institute for Youth Development.
 This framework integrates research, theory, and practice and focuses on young people’s growth at different points of adolescence.
 The model is used by youth-serving organizations across the country to build lasting connections between youth development, school reform, and mental health.
 All AIP partners will be trained in the use of PEAR’s Holistic Student Assessment (HSA) – a data-driven tool based on the Clover Model that measures social and emotional development in school and after school settings.
 The data collected by the HSA will be used to inform decision-making around potential interventions to increase social-emotional skills (e.g., critical thinking, perseverance, teamwork).
 The PEAR Institute will play a key role in helping AIP partners become proactive and preventative, rather than reactive and crisis-driven.

 Data Innovation Project – Independent Evaluator